 Previous EDI Quality Reports

-TA/TE/TR Counts by Trading Partner will take you to a series of tables and graphs that can be interactively changed by the user, based on a particular year and quarter within that year.
+https://public.tableau.com/ will take you to a series of tables and graphs that can be interactively changed by the user, based on a particular year and quarter within that year.
 This will allow Trading Partners to see their yearly trends regarding EDI Reporting compliance.
-You can also find each table/graph, as well as counts of TAs, TRs, and TEs by quarter, listed individually at the bottom of the page.
+You can also find each table/graph, as well as counts of TAs, TRs, and TEs by quarter, listed individually in the drop down section below.

 For business/law/regulations issues and questions, please contact: